nnnc-org/Update-ADFSLECert/README.md

 # Update-ADFSLECert
-This script uses Posh-ACME and Let's Encrypt to update ADFS service communications certificate
+This script uses Posh-ACME and Let's Encrypt to update ADFS service communications certificate.
+Please note this script is designed to be used on an existing ADFS server, not during the initial setup of ADFS.
 ## How To Use:

 ### First Time Setup